I failed a friend. Badly. No, not just badly … very badly.

 His eyes softened as he said, “That’s all I needed to hear.
 I know you didn’t mean to let me down, but it helps to hear you admit you did.
 Jesus has forgiven me far worse things, so yes, I gladly forgive you.
 This is behind us; let’s move on.”

 And that was the end of it.
 No explanation.
 No excuses.
 Grace flowed.
-We’re back on course.
+We were back on course.
 Ministering together better than ever.

 Simple, sincere confessions, without excuses … a great way to take hold of the promise: